TrumLxrd/Barold/README.md

 ## 📝 Overview

-**Barold** is a feature-rich Discord bot built with **Discord.js** that supports both **traditional prefix commands** and **modern slash commands**.
+**Barold** is a feature-rich Discord bot built with Discord.js that supports both traditional prefix commands and modern slash commands.
 Designed for utility and entertainment, Barold enhances your server's experience with commands for latency checks, memes, fake tweets, and more.

 ---